Auto Enrolment Software

 Letters will personalised with the employee's name and can be printed, exported to PDF or emailed directly to the employee.
 Batch processing of the letters is handled seamlessly.
 Some pension providers handle the communications element of automatic enrolment, and in this instance, BrightPay will allow the user to turn on or off the on-screen alerts for the communications.

 | Entitled Letter

-Once the staging date has been reached, BrightPay will allow users to postpone some or all employees for up to 3 months.
+Once the duties start date has been reached, BrightPay will allow users to postpone some or all employees for up to 3 months.
 Employees can be postponed individually or batch postponed.
 BrightPay will automatically prepare the mandatory postponement letter for employees which can be printed, exported to PDF or emailed directly.
 Once the postponement period has ended, BrightPay automatically assesses employees again.